bilan604/LearningChessAi/README.md

 1. It uses recursion.
 The Chess AI is a Player Class that has a subclass that is the AI, so that for every move it can simulate advantages from the opponent's perspective

 2. Global v.s.
 Local variables.
-Its an issue for scoring when the moves are theoretical
+Its an issue for scoring when the moves are theoretical, also has a score for the strength of the position

 3. Validation requiring me to play chess against it in the Python output console